rgabdrakhmanov/kytools/README.md

 - `--file=FILEPATH` (optional): The path to the Kubernetes object YAML file.
 If not specified, `fselect()` will be used to select a file interactively.

+### kyindent()

-### kyindent (required as a temporary workaround to fix indentation of resulted files)
+!!!
+Required as a temporary workaround to fix indentation of resulted files

 The `kyindent` function applies "Kubernetes-style" indentation to a YAML file with the help of `kubectl kustomize`.
 It prompts the user to select a YAML file interactively using `fselect()` if it was not provided as parameter.
 The indentation is performed by creating a temporary directory with a unique name to avoid overwriting existing files, creating a temporary `kustomization.yaml` file in the temporary directory, and populating it with the path to the YAML file.
 Finally, `kubectl kustomize` is used to perform the indentation.
 The temporary directory and files are then removed.